jle034/rshell/grep/README.md

 $ grep –c ‘cout’ examples/ex1.cpp
 ```

-This command line will search through ex1.cpp and count how many lines contain the pattern ‘cout’.
+This command line will search through ex1.cpp and count how many lines contain the pattern `cout`.
 You should get this:

 ```